 Policy 6 of the LDP states that in principle support will be given to creation of tourism and related activities.

-The proposal could be defined as a tourism and leisure use, providing a restaurant/garden centre facility for Fairlie whilst also likely to attract visitors to the area.
+The proposal could be defined as a tourism and leisure use, providing a restaurant/garden centre facility for Fairlie whilst also likely attracting visitors to the area.
 The applicant has claimed that 30 jobs would be created.
-The development would certainly promote economic activity and bring a new use of a garden centre to the area.
-The development has the potential to be sustainable, although the failure to implement the previous permission is noted.
-On balance therefore the proposal is held to accord with Strategic Policy 1 and Policy 6.
+Whether or not this assessment is accurate, the development would certainly promote economic activity and bring a new use (garden centre) to the area.
+The development has the potential to be sustainable, although the non-implementation of the previous permission is noted.
+On balance therefore the proposal is held to accord with Strategic Policy 1, namely part (d) of the Countryside Objective, and Policy 6.